 Throughout her career Ms. Kruchten has made a name for herself as someone who has always been devoted to public health.
 Many people come to public health after starting in other fields, but she has been doing work on the ground since the very beginning of her education.
 She hopes to continue on in her field for many years to come and, since 2018, has been working toward a Doctor of Public Health in global community health and behavioral sciences at the Tulane University School of Public Health and Tropical Medicine.

-In addition to her primary responsibilities, Ms. Kruchten has contributed her skills as a verified angel with Soldiers’ Angels since 2008.
-She has notably been named Head Volunteer of the Quarter for her services to the organization, which provides aid and resources to veterans and their families.
-Between 2011 and 2013, she donated her time to the Western Pennsylvania Humane Society as a cat cuddler.
-Attributing much of her success to her parents, Dale Kruchten and Kelly Galanopoulos, and grandparents, who instilled in her a passion for learning, Ms. Kruchten hopes to leave a legacy as a dedicated professional who will pursue her goals to their fullest extent.
+In addition to her primary responsibilities, Ms. Kruchten has contributed her time and skills to multiple volunteer organizations, such as Soldiers’ Angels and the Humane Society.
+Attributing much of her success to her parents, Dale Kruchten and Kelly Galanopoulos, and her grandparents, who instilled in her a passion for learning, Ms. Kruchten hopes to leave a legacy as a dedicated professional who will pursue her goals to their fullest extent.